May I have your ticket please?

 A student enrolled in any medical school during the 19th century was required to obtain from the registrar a card for each class (or series of lectures) in which he or she desired to enroll.
-These cards validated attendance at lectures, dissections, and rounds in hospital wards.
+These cards (essentially tickets) validated attendance at lectures, dissections, and rounds in hospital wards.

 Medical school class cards are of great interest to the historian.
 They provide a record of what classes were being taught at a given school in the year issued and who was teaching each class.
-If a set of cards complete, it lays out the student’s course of study and how long it took him or her to complete.
+If a set of cards is complete, it lays out the student’s course of study and how long it took him or her to complete.